TheKnightCoder/Ansible-Networking/README.md

 Running VM / Vagrant File
 --------------------------------
 1. Create a New Folder and rename it.
-	This is your Ansible folder, this will be where all your Ansible files are stored.
+	I will be referring to this folder as the 'Ansible folder', this will be where all your Ansible files are stored.
 2. Download and extract the [repository](https://github.com/TheKnightCoder/Ansible-Networking/archive/master.zip) into the root of your Ansible folder.
 >Make sure the actual files (vagrantfile etc.) are in the root of the Ansible folder.

 3. Open command prompt and navigate to the Ansible folder's location
-	- Win+R the type `cmd` then ok
+	- Win+R then type `cmd` then ok
 	- Enter command `cd C:\Path\to\AnsibleFolder` (replace the path)
 >Tip: You can `Shift + Right Click` in the file explorer and select `open command window here`
 4. Type `vagrant up` to start the VM
 > Note: The first time this is run the vagrant image will be downloaded and VM will be provisioned.
 This may take some time, it will be faster after initial launch.
-(Make sure you are on a network that can download the image)
+(Make sure you are on a network that can does not block vagrant cloud or docker hub)
 5. Type `vagrant ssh` to ssh into the VM and access it's shell
 6. To exit SSH type `exit`
 7. To turn off the VM type `vagrant halt`